 As we limp into our second month of Lockdown, outdoor cooking has become the stuff of nostalgia, but you can re-create this (albeit without the smoky flavour) over your kitchen stove and in the oven.
 Goulash is really a soup: what non-Hungarians call a goulash is actually a braise, comprising just beef and potatoes.
 My version, containing peppers and tomatoes too, is definitely not authentic.
 It evolved over many summer holidays in Zebegény, where we would make it in a cauldron over a fire beside the Danube, having pre-cooked the beef on the stove in the house – a tip from our neighbour That B*****d the Colonel.

-For eight people, generously; serve with bread and cucumber salad (recipe below).
+For eight people, generously; serve with cucumber salad (recipe below) and bread.

 1.5- 2 kg braising steak, cut into 2.5 – 3cm cubes